SAP ABAP FAQ's

 - Master Data: The data here class seldom changes

-- Organization Data: The data here is customized and is entered in the system once the system is configured, and is very rarely altered.
+- Organization Data: The data here is customized and is entered into the system once the system is configured, and is very rarely altered.

 - Transaction Data: The data can be changed frequently in this class